 Write like Ernest Hemingway: good, straight and true.
 Plain language advocates will tell you that clear communication is your only objective: don’t fill your resume with fluff.
-Verbose or archaic language or overused business jargon won’t make you sound intelligent—it will make you sound boring and intolerable.
-If you actually make it to an interview, your potential employer will also notice the disparity between your verbal style and your writing style, which can be a deal-breaker.
+Verbose or archaic language or overused business jargon won’t necessarily make you sound intelligent.
+If you make it to an interview, your potential employer will also notice the disparity between your verbal style and your writing style, which can be a deal-breaker.
 Do away with unnecessary adverbs and adjectives, and make sure every sentence delivers the truth with strength and conviction.

 Mirror their sales pitch

 Part of your research into your potential employer is looking for statements about the philosophies, values, missions, and goals they have.

 Their websites and marketing collateral should give you an idea of what they’re about and how they want to be seen.
 Mirror elements of their key phrases so they see their reflection in you—but not verbatim.

 Get an editor.
 If you can afford a professional one, great; otherwise, borrow a friend—a fresh pair of eyes can do wonders for picking up errors, because their brain isn’t accidentally filling in blanks you’ve missed.
 This can happen when you’re scanning the same information for hours.
 You already know you can’t rely on your spell checker—it won’t pick up words that don’t belong there if they are real words, even if they dramatically change the meaning of what you’re trying to say.